fhzhkunming/ST558_project/README.md

 </tbody>
 </table>

-### 1.4.5 Visulization of median salary of 52 cities
+### 1.5.4 Visulization of median salary of 52 first tier cities worldwide

 Among the 52 first-tier cities worldwide, I conducted an analysis of the median salaries associated with 52 distinct job titles.
 The figures